FrancescoAmbrogi/my-academic-site/content/courses/MREN241-QU/_index.md

 5. Understand the relevance of dimensional analysis and non-dimensional groups.
 6. Use Bernoulli’s equation to solve simple flow problems involving Pitot probes and Bernoulli’s obstacles.
-7. Solve simple flow fields using the Navier-Stokes system of equations with appropriate assumptions and boundary conditions.
-8. Solve pipe flow problems and piping systems involving pumps, minor and major losses.
+7. Solve pipe flow problems and piping systems involving pumps, minor and major losses.

 ## Instructor